-Where 10.3 (c) applies and both partners are employed by the DHB, the paid parental leave top up will be made to only one employee, being the employee who has primary care of the child.
+Where 10.3(c) applies and both partners are employed by the DHB, the paid parental leave top up will be made to only one employee, being the employee who has primary care of the child.

-10.16 Reappointment After Absence Due To Childcare
+- 10.16 Reappointment After Absence Due To Childcare - 10.16.1 Employees who resign to care for a dependent pre-school child or children may apply to their former employer for preferential appointment to a position which is substantially the same in character and at the same or lower grading as the position previously held. - 10.16.2 Parental leave is a distinct and separate entity from absence due to childcare.

-- a) Employees who resign to care for a dependent pre-school child or children may apply to their former employer for preferential appointment to a position which is substantially the same in character and at the same or lower grading as the position previously held. - b) Parental leave is a distinct and separate entity from absence due to childcare. - c) The total period of childcare absence allowed is four years plus any increases in lieu of parental leave.
-Longer absence renders a person ineligible for preferential appointment. - d) Persons seeking reappointment under childcare provisions must apply to the former employer at least three months before the date on which they wish to resume duties. - e) This application for reappointment must be accompanied by: - (i) The birth certificate of the pre-school child or children; and - (ii) A statutory declaration to the effect that the absence has been due to the care of a dependent pre-school child or children, that the four year maximum has not been exceeded, and that paid employment has not been entered into for more than 15 hours per week.
-Where paid employment has exceeded 15 hours per week the reappointment is at the CEO's discretion. - f) The employer shall make every effort to find a suitable vacancy for eligible applicants as soon as their eligibility for preferential re-entry is established.
-Appointment to a position may be made at any time after the original notification of intention to return to work, provided the appointee agrees. - g) Where: - (i) The applicant meets the criteria for eligibility; and - (ii) There exists at the time of notification or becomes available within the period up to two weeks before the intended date of resumption of duties a position which is substantially the same in character and at the same or lower grading as the position previously held; and - (iii) The applicant has the necessary skills to competently fill the vacancy; then the applicant under these provisions shall be appointed in preference to any other applicant for the position. - h) Absence for childcare reasons will interrupt service but not break it. - i) The period of absence will not count as service for the purpose of sick leave, annual leave, retiring leave or gratuities, long service leave or any other leave entitlement.
+- 10.16.3 The total period of childcare absence allowed is four years plus any increases in lieu of parental leave.
+Longer absence renders a person ineligible for preferential appointment. - 10.16.4 Persons seeking reappointment under childcare provisions must apply to the former employer at least three months before the date on which they wish to resume duties. - 10.16.5 This application for reappointment must be accompanied by: - a) The birth certificate of the pre-school child or children; and - b) A statutory declaration to the effect that the absence has been due to the care of a dependent pre-school child or children, that the four year maximum has not been exceeded, and that paid employment has not been entered into for more than 15 hours per week.
+Where paid employment has exceeded 15 hours per week the reappointment is at the CEO's discretion. - 10.16.6 The employer shall make every effort to find a suitable vacancy for eligible applicants as soon as their eligibility for preferential re-entry is established.
+Appointment to a position may be made at any time after the original notification of intention to return to work, provided the appointee agrees.